mouseless/learn-nuxt/README.md

 Here you can find how we use nuxt to create static web pages.

-In demos we use script setup instead of script.

 To contribute please read [Contribution Guide](./contribution-guide.md).

 ## Pages Directory